anorangesky/katacoda-scenarios/jest-tutorial/step2.md

        }
        module.exports = addNumbers;
    </pre>
+    It is nessesary to export the function like `module.export` for us to be able to write tests for it.
 2. Create file for the test called addNumbers.test.js and write the test in it:
    <pre class="file"  data-filename= "addNumbers.test.js" data-target="replace">
        const addNumbers = require('./addNumbers');